JeanMarcGaller/agentic_ai_evaluation/README.md

 | At what school is the individual who was awarded the 2012 Nobel Prize in Physics a professor?                        | N              | N            | None      | Y                     | Y             | Y             | Y             | Y           | Y           | Y             | Y             | Y           | Y           |
 | Who played the female lead in a 2007 Indian Telugu film...?                                                          | Y              | N            | Revisor   | N                     | Y             | N             | Y             | N           | Y           | N             | Y             | N           | Y           |

 ---

 ## ⚠️ Known Issues & Limitations
 - High latency due to the responder–revisor cycle and the LLM-as-a-Judge evaluation
-- Evaluation is expensive
 - In most cases, the initial response is already quite good
 - Dataset questions are often generic, making them hard to interpret
 - Yes/No evaluators offer limited insight; a graded score would likely be more informative, but attempts to implement such scoring have so far been unsuccessful

 ---

-## 🧪 Customization Ideas
+## 🧪 Improvement Ideas
 - Replace HotpotQA with NaturalQuestions or WebQuestions
+- Create more user defined questions
+- Make use of LangChain datasets and annotation queues
+- Use gold answer for evaluation
 - Add support for more tools (e.g., arXiv API, Wikipedia search)
 - Implement AsyncOpenAI-Client and retry mechanism

 ---

 ## 📚 Citation